 We usually go to the forest to get a breath of fresh air and move ourselves a little bit during hiking or a light walk.
 Exercising in nature has healing effects on our body and brings us pleasure.
 However, the healing power of nature and especially that of the forest offers us a lot more.

 (less than 17 minutes of healing reading, 2209 words, 2 pages)

 Mankind evolved to live in nature.
-Cities were rare and only after the end of 18th century massive urbanization started.
+Cities were rare and only after the end of 18th-century massive urbanization started.
 Today more than half of the world’s population lives in cities.
-City is not a natural environment for humans and it has an impact on our lifestyle and wellbeing.
+The city is not a natural environment for humans and it has an impact on our lifestyle and wellbeing.

 This article will be about the healing power of singing of birds (hearing), wild berries (taste) and walking barefoot (touch).

 The noise of traffic in the city, but also headphones to interrupt this noise are among the usual causes of hearing damage.
 And not only that – constant noise and annoying sounds of the city keep us alerted and don’t let us rest.
 We are organisms of nature and our hearing is connected with the brain for the purpose of giving us a warning if we hear something unusual.
 The problem is that the sounds of the city are viewed as a threat by our brain almost constantly.
 That stresses us out and tires us.

 That is why most people like to go into nature – for silence.

 It is true, that nature is quieter than the city – if I leave aside tornados and thunder.